 Why should there be a ministry for Jewish people?
 Is it really needed?
-These are challenging questions that do not necessarily require a response because anyone who has ever read the Bible in its entirety is very aware that the spiritual salvation of the whole world is inextricably connected to the fate of the Jewish nation - God's people.
+These are challenging questions that do not necessarily require a response because anyone who has ever read the Bible in its entirety is very aware that the spiritual salvation of the whole world goes hand in hand with the destiny of Jewish people - God's people...

 The KJMC vision is focused largely on the revival of the Jewish people, including:

 - Facilitating church revival and restoration in conjunction with the development of the Jewish component within the Body of Messiah

 - The salvation of the Jewish people first and a subsequent role in revival within other nations

 - Deliverance from "humanism", occult spirituality and anti-Semitism

 - Recovering wholeness in the Body of Messiah according to God's plan

 - Breaking of unbiblical extremes in Christianity and Judaism

 - Correcting indifference or unbiblical attention towards the Jewish people